-Reason and Faith are not opposed to one another, but are instead necessary for us to understand God and God's will for us.
+Reason and Faith aren't opposed to one another, but are instead necessary for us to understand God and God's will for us.
 Rationality walks hand-in-hand with Spirituality.
 When irrational elements of religion are stripped away, we may focus clearly on the mission God's Anointed One sends us to do.

 God gave us Reason and the ability to obey Him, and Reason is a God-given gift we must use to discern His Will.

 The Book of Proverbs begins with a beautiful poem praising wisdom, understanding, Reason and knowledge: